wp-plugins/megamenu/readme.txt

 Features:

-* Build your menu panels using a drag & drop widget editor.
+* Drag & drop widget editor
 * 6 column panels (wigets can span multiple columns)
-* Choose Flyout (traditional) or Mega Menu menu dropdowns
+* Flyout (traditional) or Mega Menu menu styles
+* Menu Icons
-* Choose menu activation on either hover or click
+* Activate Menu on either hover (intent) or click
 * Compatible with touch screen devices
-* Choose an icon (dashicons) to show next to each menu item
-* Choose from 3 'down' arrow icon styles
+* 3 'down' arrow icon styles
-* Create your own themes using a built in theme editor
+* Built in theme editor
 * Works with multiple menu's on the same page
 * Works with menu's tagged to multiple Theme Locations
 * Less than 1kb JavaScript when gzipped (also works when JS is disabled)